SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-mephit-fire.md

 title: Mephit, Flame
 ---

 A flame animated by a spark of mischief.
-Small elemental fire.
+Small fire elemental.

 _Imagine if a flame had the shape of a little carnival figure._